 - access to the grounds and audio guides during regular operating hours

-Between seasonal closures and availability, today was the first date available for Peter and I, so we booked our stone circle access visit for today and then we waited for six months for today to arrive.
+Between seasonal closures and availability, today was the first date available for Peter and me, so we booked our stone circle access visit for today and then we waited for six months for today to arrive.

 After a lot of consideration, I decided that we (I) would drive versus taking public transportation (trains + buses).
 Driving was the absolute right decision.
 The drive was so easy (106 km / 66 mi each way and took about an hour-and-a-half).
-We saved a considerable amount time that would have otherwise been spent sitting on train platforms and waiting for buses.
+We saved a considerable amount of time that would have otherwise been spent sitting on train platforms and waiting for buses.